 Posted on 01 Jul 2016 21:02

-Most online recipes for Cajun dishes suffer from a several unfortunate misconceptions.
+Most online recipes for Cajun dishes suffer from several unfortunate misconceptions.
 Cajun cooking is, in reality, one of the most flavorful cuisines you'll ever try!
 Unfortunately, many people are turned away from it because of certain reputations that it does not deserve.

 1. Cajun Seasoning Mix Makes a Dish Cajun

-So many online recipes for Cajun dishes "cajun seasoning" on the ingredient list, when, in fact, such seasonings are not traditionally used in the dish.
+So many online recipes for Cajun dishes have "cajun seasoning" on the ingredient list, when, in fact, such seasonings are not traditionally used in the dish.
 While cayenne, chiles; and black and white pepper are certainly important to Cajun cooking, not all Cajun dishes are so spicy!

 Instead of Cajun seasoning, the real royalty in Cajun cooking tends to be the "Holy Trinity" of celery, onion, and bell pepper (sometimes along with garlic).
 These vegetables, and others such as celery, are more important to Cajun flavors than herbs and spices.
-The idea that all Cajun foods is super hot is simply not true!
+The idea that all Cajun food is super hot is simply not true!

 A "Cajun McChicken" has absolutely nothing to do with Cajun food.
 Likewise, liberally sprinkling Cajun season blend on fried potatoes does not make them Cajun Fries.